freest-lang/freest-lang.github.io/getting started/linear-channels.md

   i
 ```

-To avoid the first two `let` expressions, we can use the `|>` operator to streamline operations into a single expression, and `close` the channel together with the `receive` using `receiveAndClose`.
+To avoid the first two `let` expressions, we can use the `|>` operator to streamline session operations, and `close` the channel together with the `receive` using `receiveAndClose`.
 Our final client is:
 ```
 mathClient : MathServer -> Int
 mathClient c =
   c |> select Negate |> send 5 |> receiveAndClose
 ```

 Our client is done, we are only missing a **server**.
-Here the main difference is that instead of
-  a single select like the client, the server has to provide for every option through a `match`
-  expression (very similar to a `case` expression).
+Here the main difference is that instead of a single select like the client, the server has to provide for every option through a `match` expression (very similar to a `case` expression).
 ```
 mathServer : dualof MathService -> ()
 mathServer c0 =